HydroModPy/HydroModPy/docs/readthedocs/source/capability_gallery/validation.rst

       **Late-Time Unconfined Pumping 2D**
       ^^^
-      2D radial pumping benchmark in the late-time unconfined regime.
+      This `v1` case validates one transient non-confined pumping response in a pragmatic way.

 .. toctree::
    :hidden: